ramanakshay/canvas-template/README.md

 # canvas

 A simple, flexible, and modular pytorch template for your deep learning projects.
-The main idea behind this template is to model all machine learning tasks as interactions between an agent with its environment or external data.
-All components of the project are built around this core idea.

 There are multiple templates available for different kinds of machine learning tasks. **Switch to the appropriate branch** and see the installation section to download the template:

 - Supervised Learning (SL)
 - Reinforcement Learning (RL)